alco-company/mortimer-bellis/WORKLOG.md

 * archive employees once they off-board (or only work as temps)
 * bug in test for archived? if no punches
 * use ADD button as SAVE too on pos/employee
+* show comment icon on punches where applicable

 ### 20/6/2024